• Skip to primary navigation

 • Bleeding before birth

-According to researchers, the frequency of cerebral palsy has not gone down in recent years.
+According to researchers, cerebral palsy frequency has not decreased in recent years.
 Despite more and more research, an increased understanding of risk factors and what causes cerebral palsy, and ever-evolving medical technology, experts are failing to prevent cerebral palsy in many children.
-It has become clear that simply understanding individual risk factors is not enough.

 Implications for Prevention and Negligence